pulumi/docs/content/docs/reference/pkg/python/pulumi_aws/s3/_index.md

 <li><strong>content_encoding</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – Specifies what content encodings have been applied to the object and thus what decoding mechanisms must be applied to obtain the media-type referenced by the Content-Type header field.
 Read <a class="reference external" href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.11">w3c content encoding</a> for further information.</li>
 <li><strong>content_language</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – The language the content is in e.g. en-US or en-GB.</li>
 <li><strong>content_type</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – A standard MIME type describing the format of the object data, e.g. application/octet-stream.
 All Valid MIME Types are valid for this input.</li>
-<li><strong>etag</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – the ETag generated for the object (an MD5 sum of the object content).
-For plaintext objects or objects encrypted with an AWS-managed key, the hash is an MD5 digest of the object data.
-For objects encrypted with a KMS key or objects created by either the Multipart Upload or Part Copy operation, the hash is not an MD5 digest, regardless of the method of encryption.
-More information on possible values can be found on <a class="reference external" href="https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html">Common Response Headers</a>.</li>
 <li><strong>key</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – The name of the object once it is in the bucket.</li>
 <li><strong>kms_key_id</strong> (<em>pulumi.Input</em><em>[</em><em>str</em><em>]</em>) – Specifies the AWS KMS Key ARN to use for object encryption.
 This value is a fully qualified <strong>ARN</strong> of the KMS Key.
 If using <code class="docutils literal notranslate"><span class="pre">aws_kms_key</span></code>,